ninacressoni/IntraPrepCamp/README.md

 A **WEB APP** to prepare yourself for interviews as well as to test your knowledge on the given programming languages and its frameworks and libraries.

-A fun and easy way to be ready to take the next steps, mastering every detail of the language by taking *quizzes* and tracking how far you've come and still can go.
+A fun and easy way to get ready to take the next steps, mastering every detail of the language by taking *quizzes* and tracking how far you've come and still can go.

 Make youself more comfortable in your next interview as well as personal goals.